Our Story

 After a lot of research, it became apparent that there was a huge need in the very locality where they were all living.
 Gail took up the baton to champion the Church leaders, raise awareness and began to gather a small group of passionate people to form the Charity Befriended.
 In 2017 Befriended was launched, commissioned by the then Bishop of Lewes, Right Honourable Richard Jackson attended by lots of older people, many church leaders, councillors, dignitaries and the Mayor.
 We had many people sign up to be volunteers which led to the start of our face-to-face befriending scheme.

 From the outset Befriended has heavily relied on the goodwill, generosity and commitment of volunteer time and expertise.
-All of the management, leadership and development of befriended was done on a volunteer basis from 2017 till the present day.
+All of the management, leadership and development of befriended was done on a volunteer basis from 2017 until 2021.
 The charity was established with a trustee board representing numerous churches in the area.

 The first priority was to establish a face-to-face befriending scheme, with volunteers visiting their clients on a regular basis.
-What then grew was the opportunity to provide events bringing people together to enjoy food fun and friendship.
-Another local charity Befriended provided somewhere to go on Christmas Day for those with no family – Befriended Community Lunch was launched.
+What then grew was the opportunity to provide events bringing people together to enjoy food, fun and friendship.
+Throughout the year Befriended Events would take place including Christmas Day for those with no family –.

 Over the next couple of years Befriended grew its reputation and client base as well as establishing itself within the Befriending charity world.